TechLabs-Berlin/wt21-pet-match/README.md

 mongoimport --uri <connectionString>/<database> --collection <collection> --type json --file <fileName> --jsonArray
 ```

 For the backend-part the npm package DotEnv was used in the server.js file.
-So to use the code an .env file needs to be created and the URI connetion string to connect to a MongoDB database server needs to be adjusted to the server you have created.
+So to use the code a .env file needs to be created and the URI connetion string to connect to a MongoDB database server needs to be adjusted to the server you have created.

 ```
 MONGODB_URI = ``mongodb+srv://server.example.com/``<databaseName>